By Marilia Wyatt, CyberPrivacy

 Targeted attacks are increasing against organizations in the energy, nuclear, water, aviation, and critical manufacturing sectors warned a recent technical alert from the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI).

-The goal of the campaign is to compromise networks with malicious emails and websites to obtain credentials for accessing computer networks of their targets.
+The goal of the campaign is to compromise networks with malicious emails and websites to obtain credentials for accessing computer networks.

-Historically, energy sector attacks have yielded various results like the ability for cyber espionage operations to the disruption of energy systems, according to the report.
+Historically, energy sector attacks have yielded various results like espionage operations to the disruption of energy systems, according to the report.

 “The energy sector in Europe and North America is being targeted by a new wave of cyberattacks that could provide attackers with the means to severely disrupt affected operations,” the cybersecurity enterprise said in a blog post.